Y.E.S. student hits the books after returning home to write about her experiences in D.C.

 Find the application for this once-in-a-lifetime experience at the Youth Education Summit website right here.
 The summit, taking place June 23 - 29, is an expenses-paid trip to our nation's capital for students interested in learning more about our federal government!

 More on what to expect at the Youth Education Summit ...

-Fairfax, Virginia - You have just two weeks to get in on the action of this year's NRA Youth Education Summit.
-If you're a sophomore or junior in high school, YOU could be a part of a weeklong trip to Washington, D.C.
+Fairfax, Virginia - The February 1, 2014, deadline to apply for this year's National Youth Education Summit is almost here.
+If you're a junior or sophomore in high school, this is your chance to be a part of a once-in-a-lifetime trip to Washington, D.C.

 Keep up to date with NRAblog